BinaryOutlook/SemantrisPlus/README.md

 # Semantris Plus

-LLM-powered semantic arcade game inspired by the original Semantris concept, rebuilt as a modern, maintainable Flask project.
+LLM-powered semantic arcade game inspired by the original Semantris concept, built as a maintainable Flask application with a TypeScript-powered browser client.

 ## Overview